-However, today’s tech-heavy world means that designers need to be cognizant of engineering challenges – such as electromagnetic interference (EMI).
+However, today’s tech-heavy world means that designers must be cognizant of engineering challenges – such as electromagnetic interference (EMI).
 This can disrupt critical systems and functions of mobile devices, industrial equipment, cars, and even medical instruments.
 With that in mind, here is an overview of the importance of EMI shielding in design.

 What Causes EMI?

 In terms of the first cause – thermal agitation – this is a manifestation of signal interference from the noise generated within the electronic device itself.
-When left unshielded the interference effectively renders a device useless.
+When left unshielded, the interference effectively renders a device useless.

 What Can Be Done?

-While EMI is an engineering problem, it turns out that there is a quite a bit that designers can do to mitigate the effects.
-This starts with the incorporation of special shields and gaskets as well designing to limit the possibility of thermal agitation.
+While EMI is an engineering problem, it turns out that there is quite a bit that designers can do to mitigate the effects.
+This starts with the incorporation of special shields and gaskets as well as designing to limit the possibility of thermal agitation.
 Beyond this, designers should acquaint themselves with the capabilities of EMI shielding material manufacturers.
-Doing so will help to improve the designer’s knowledge of available products and their uses, as well as specialized manufacturing capabilities which could assist in the production of customized solutions.
+Doing so will help to improve the designer’s knowledge of available products and their uses, as well as specialized manufacturing capabilities, which could assist in the production of customized solutions.

-Beyond this, designers need to take into consideration the impact of ambient EMI and power quality issues on the overall fit, form, and function of the products they are working on.
+Beyond this, designers need to take into consideration the impact of ambient EMI and power quality issues on the overall fit, form, and function of the products they are working.
 Doing so will help to better design for purpose while ensuring the final iteration meets the needs of its customers.